garrza/act-ai/README.md

 ## 🌟 Key Features

-- **Intelligent Task Recognition**: ACT AI analyzes your browsing patterns and email content to identify actionable tasks.
+- **Intelligent Task Recognition**: ACT AI analyzes your email patterns and content to identify actionable tasks.
 - **Visual Understanding**: Our computer vision technology "sees" web pages like you do, understanding layouts, buttons, and interactive elements.
 - **Adaptive Automation**: The more you use ACT AI, the better it gets at predicting and executing your common tasks.
 - **Privacy-First Design**: Your data stays on your device.
 ACT AI's core functions work offline, ensuring your sensitive information remains private.